dimi-fn/Various-Data-Science-Scripts/Web Development/Containers/README.md

 * [What is the difference between a Docker image and a container?](https://stackoverflow.com/questions/23735149/what-is-the-difference-between-a-docker-image-and-a-container)
 * [Virtual Machines (VMs) vs Containers](https://www.atlassian.com/continuous-delivery/microservices/containers-vs-vms)
     * *The key differentiator between containers and VMs is that VMs virtualize an entire machine down to the hardware layers and containers only virtualize software layers above the operating system level.*
+        * Containers have no host operating system, so they are independent of the device they run on

 <br>